-Stream API was introduced in JDK 1.8 release, for the sole purpose to ease the way to deal with collections of objects or we can say that stream of objects/elements stored in a Collection API implementation classes (LIST, MAP, etc.).
+Stream API was introduced in the JDK 1.8 release for the sole purpose to ease the way to deal with collections of objects, or we can say that stream of objects/elements stored in a Collection API implementation classes (LIST, MAP, etc.).

-This method is called the intermediate methods because the result or return type of this method is a Stream itself.
+This method is called the intermediate method because the result or return type of this method is a Stream itself.

 List of intermediate methods are: